acastellar/Arbitrary-Field-Control/README.md

 * Mac you should install MoltenVK, GLFW, and GLM with brew (or manually)

-There is no file configuration support as this is a prototype, but editing the code to change the number of particles, vertices, uniform buffers, and shaders is easy.
+There are no configuration files in this prototype, so the number of particles, vertices, uniform buffers, and shaders must be changed in the source files.

 I intend to come back to this prototype in the future to add file configuration, fields, and control mechanisms.

-An additional note: When on linux the program forces mailbox present mode to avoid a driver bug on current Nvidia drivers.
+An additional note: If on linux, the program forces mailbox present mode to avoid a driver bug on current Nvidia drivers.
 If you are encountering issues you can disable this by setting forceLinuxPresentMode to false in main.